phpWhois/phpWhois/README.md

 Requirements
 ------------

-phpWhois requires PHP 4.3.0 or better with OpenSSL support to work properly.
+phpWhois requires PHP 5.3 or better with OpenSSL support to work properly.

 Without SSL support you will not be able to query domains which do not have a whois server but that have a https based whois.
-Also, you can run it in lower PHP versions but without timeout control. phpWhois will not work with PHP versions below 4.1.0

 Installation
 ------------